MtetoDesigns/Delli/README.md

-# Delli: This is scrapy spider approach ising playwright
+# Delli: This is scrapy spider approach using playwright